jdi-docs/jdi-light/source/includes/_tutorial.md

 ## 4. UI Elements and optimization
 ### UI Elements on Contact Form
 We got first look on JDI Light and now let's look closer to UI Elements.
 In JDI we have 3 kinds of elements:<br/>
-1. Common Elements: Buttons, TextFields, Text, Checkbox etc. Some of them we already use in Login Form.
-All this elements are simple and can be described by one locator or Selenium element.<br/>
+1. **Common Elements**: Buttons, TextFields, Text, Checkbox etc. Some of them we already use in Login Form.
+All this elements are simple and can be described by one locator or Selenium element<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#common-elements">Documentation</a>_<br/>
-2. Complex elements like Dropdown, Checklist, RadioButtons, MultSelect, DataList etc..
+2. **Complex elements** like Dropdown, Checklist, RadioButtons, MultSelect, DataList etc..
 This elements work with List of Common Elements one or different types.
 E.g. Dropdown has _value_, _expand arrow_ and _list of options_; Checklist - just list of Checkboxes<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#complex-elements">Documentation</a>_<br/>
-3. Composite elements are typified Page Objects.
-This is WebPage, Form, Section and just simple class with list of UI Elements or sub-sections.<br/>
+3. **Composite elements** are typified Page Objects.
+This is WebPage, Form, Section and just simple class with list of UI Elements or sub-sections<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#composite-elements">Documentation</a>_<br/>

 ```java